GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 - MDB_MAP_FULL: Environment mapsize limit reached (-30792)

+If your Gluu Server is backed by OpenLDAP, follow these steps to backup your data:

 1. Check cache entries

 	Check your cache entries by running the following command: